top of page

 Symbol: A square or rectangular box with terminals or connections inside

-Purpose: Junction boxes house the electrical connections between components, such as solar panels and the inverter.
-They ensure safe and efficient power transmission while protecting electrical components.
+Purpose: Junction boxes play a crucial role in a solar energy diagram by housing the electrical connections between components, such as solar panels and the inverter.
+They help ensure safe and efficient power transmission while protecting electrical components from environmental damage.

 Solar Batteries